-Innovation labs that are focussed on exploring the implications of an emerging technology and creating new offers that leverage it (blockchain is a wildly popular example) often end up creating the wrong results as well.
-Exploring what a technological disruption means for a company definitely has its value, but if you start with a technology as the basis of your innovation, you’ll often end up creating solutions that are looking for a problem.
-If you just want to understand a technology, please call your initiative a blockchain lab or something like that.
+Innovation Labs that are focussed on exploring the implications of emerging technology and creating new offers that leverage it (blockchain is a wildly popular example) often end up creating the wrong results as well.
+Exploring what a technological disruption means for a company definitely has its value, but if you start with technology as the basis of your innovation, you’ll often end up creating solutions that are looking for a problem.
+If you just want to understand technology, please call your initiative a blockchain lab or something like that.
 Calling it an innovation lab will raise expectations that it will not be able to live up to.
 If you want to create innovation, think about the right problem to solve first and then select the technology that has the most potential to solve it.

 5. Lack of understanding

-The single biggest challenge though, is that, driven by the need for fast results and the appeal of “just trying something,” innovation labs often practice a very loose methodology with a focus on doing things, rather than thinking about what to do first.
+The single biggest challenge though is that, driven by the need for fast results and the appeal of “just trying something,” innovation labs often practice a very loose methodology with a focus on doing things, rather than thinking about what to do first.
 This tendency to jump into the second step does lead to fast results, yes.
 But if you have to throw away your results because they aren’t relevant to your customers or don’t fit your market context, you’ll end up spending a lot more time and money than necessary.
 So, for example, if you want to create innovative financial services for digital natives, try to base it on an understanding of banking services for millennials first, instead of just throwing something at the wall and seeing if it sticks.

 All of the problems described above are connected to companies trying to cut corners, sometimes just for the sake of looking innovative.
 At Claro, we have a different approach.